Best daily deals

 Notice the significant roll off (cyan) of lower frequencies due, no doubt, in large part because of a poor fit design.
 This is compared to our target frequency response in pink.

-Like all open seal earphones, your mileage varies with the Minor III.
+Like all unsealed earphones, your mileage varies with the Minor III.
 You’ll probably notice that the quality of sound you hear when the buds just dangle loosely is considerably different from when you hold them in place.
 The treble frequency response is reasonable, with some under-emphasis.
 Because sounds below 1kHz are so quiet, the under-emphasis in the highs is not noticeable when compared to the quiet bass notes.
 Even those who don’t care for bass will miss it here.

 Lows, mids, and highs

 Listening to One Day by Bjork, the Minor III sounds distinctly treble-focused.
 Most frequencies are audible, but low frequencies tend to get lost first when a fit is loose.
-So the song’s prominent bass synth projects quietly without the oomph.
+So, the song’s prominent bass synth projects quietly without the oomph.
 The midrange synth is rendered too quietly as well.
 Meanwhile, Bjork’s vocals cut through loud and clear, as do the drum machine’s hi-hats.
 In fact, the hi-hats are notably louder than the mids here.

 A man wears the Marshall Minor III while looking at a laptop.